Cultural Samvaad| Indian Culture and Heritage

 Guru Ram Das (1574-1581)

-Guru ka Chak or Ram Das Pura (now the holy city of Amritsar in Punjab) which became the focal point for the Six tradition was founded by the Fourth Guru – Guru Ram Dasji.
+Guru ka Chak or Ram Das Pura (now the holy city of Amritsar in Punjab) which became the focal point for the Sikh tradition was founded by the Fourth Guru – Guru Ram Dasji.

 Guru Arjan Dev (1581-1606)